tensorflow/tfjs-website/docs/guide/nodejs.md

 The two Node.js packages also provide a namespace, `tf.node`, which contain node-specific APIs.

-TensorBoard is a noteable example of Node.js-specific APIs.
+TensorBoard is a notable example of Node.js-specific APIs.

 An example of exporting summaries to TensorBoard in Node.js: